Bandar Sri Sendayan: Malaysia Vision Valley (MVV)

-Malaysian Vision Valley (MVV) is set to be an integrated development, to be built under the Eleventh Malaysia Plan (11MP).
+Malaysia Vision Valley (MVV) is set to be an integrated development, to be built under the Eleventh Malaysia Plan (11MP).
 Spanning across a proposed area of 108,000 hectares, MVV will be located in western Negeri Sembilan - covering Seremban, Nilai and Port Dickson in both Seremban and Port Dickson Districts.
 Poised to transform Seremban into an investor-friendly central business district and western Negeri Sembilan into a world-class metropolis, MVV is expected to generate massive investment and development in the next 30 years.

 MVV mega projects will include upgrading and construction of existing and new roads.
 These projects will help ease the congestion in the Klang Valley, which is in line to complement the development of the Greater KL area.
 Currently the MVV is now in its second iteration (MVV 2.0.).

 Politics

-Though administered as part of Seremban, Bandar Seri Sendayan actually falls within the borders of Rembau parliamentary constituency, currently represented by Khairy Jamaluddin.
+Though administered as part of Seremban, Bandar Seri Sendayan actually falls within the borders of Rembau parliamentary constituency.

-On the state level, Bandar Seri Sendayan falls under Rantau state constituency, represented by former Menteri Besar of Negeri Sembilan, Dato' Seri Mohamad Hasan.
+On the state level, Bandar Seri Sendayan falls under Rantau state constituency.
+Both constituencies are currently represented by former Menteri Besar of Negeri Sembilan and current Minister of Foreign Affairs, Dato' Seri Mohamad Hasan.